saulpierotti/markdown_notebook/DRD.md

 * For each GeneChip I can obtain the relative probset ID and annotation on the ThermoFisher website

 ## Illumina Beadchip
-* It uses multi-sample arrays, usually for 8 samples
-* It is possible to order custom arrays in the format of a microscope slide (Sentrix BeadChip)
-* There are also grids of arrays arranged like a 96-wells plate (Sentrix Martrix Array)
-	* In this case each sub-array is etched in the surface of glass fibers for easier reading
+* Illumina BeadChip is a technology for producing high density microarrays
+	* These are denser than photolithography
-* In any format, the array contains 3 um pits where silica beads can be held by VdW and electrostatic interactions
+* The array contains 3 um pits where silica beads can be held by VdW and electrostatic interactions
-* Each bead is coated with copies of the same oligo
+* Each bead is coated with millions of copies of the same oligo
 * The beads are assembled randomly on the chip, so a priori their adress is unknown
+	* Typically more than 1 bead (14-30) with the same oligo are added to each array
 * The oligos of the beads contain a 29 nt barcode and a 50 nt target-specific portion
 	* The barcode is used for bead identification
+* Illumina produces standard BeadChips arrays for various applications, and also custom arrays
+* It is possible to order custom arrays in the format of a microscope slide (Sentrix BeadChip)
+* It is also possible to order custom arrays in the format of grids of arrays arranged like a 96-wells plate (Sentrix Martrix Array)
+	* In this case each sub-array is etched in the surface of glass fibers for easier reading

 ### Infimium methylation arrays
 * Illumina Infimium chips are standard BeadChips used for methylation studies